LesUski/100-Days-in-Cloud/Labs/25-Layered-Security-in-VPC/README.md

 ## Lab description

-In this lab i will configure multi layered VPC security and launch 2 EC2 instances.
+In this lab I will configure multi layered VPC security and launch 2 EC2 instances.

 ---